5 Min Read

 - What Readers Have To Say (50+ comments)

 Part 3 of 3 on Porn for Women

-Below are excerpts from the comments section of just one of our posts on porn; the majority of which are aimed at examining men and porn.
+Below are excerpts from the comments section of just one of our articles on porn, the majority of which are aimed at examining men and porn.

 - "Porn makes me feel like I don't look good enough for him and that I don't please him so he has to go to that.
 I don't like it.
 I seriously work my butt off to stay in shape and being in the mood for him even when I am tired."

 - "It makes me feel horrible and I am a woman with a strong sex drive and I do many things that give him pleasure that many women wouldn't do.
 I feel as though I can't trust him although he says that he has never cheated on me."